 A true road movie and absolute must-see, “Easy Rider” captured the 1960s counterculture movement.
 The film follows two bikers enjoying the freedom of the open road as they travel cross-country.

-A Vietnam veteran turned driver for hire (played by Barry Newman) transports a car cross-country after making a bet he can deliver it in less than 15 hours.
+A Vietnam veteran turned driver for hire (Barry Newman) transports a car cross-country after making a bet he can deliver it in less than 15 hours.

 This film follows a mechanic and driver duo as they leave California in their 1955 Chevy.
 After picking up a hitchhiker, they find themselves in a cross-country race for pinks against a Pontiac GTO.